artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.buildInfo
 ```

-This object contains information about the build of the current [!DNL Platform Launch] runtime library.
+This object contains information about the build of the current tag runtime library.
 The object contains the following properties:

 ### `turbineVersion`

-The [Turbine](https://www.npmjs.com/package/@adobe/reactor-turbine) version used inside the current library.
+This provides the [Turbine](https://www.npmjs.com/package/@adobe/reactor-turbine) version used inside the current library.

 ### `turbineBuildDate`